facebookarchive/cargo-guppy/tools/hakari/README.md

 * [the version of the Cargo resolver to use](HakariBuilder::set_resolver_version)
 * [packages to be omitted from the computation](HakariBuilder::add_omitted_packages)

-With the optional `summaries` feature, `HakariBuilder` options can be [read from](HakariBuilder::from_summary) or [written to](HakariBuilder::to_summary) a file as TOML or some other format.
+With the optional `cli-support` feature, `HakariBuilder` options can be [read from](HakariBuilder::from_summary) or [written to](HakariBuilder::to_summary) a file as TOML or some other format.